the ruler of a Muslim country

 exasperated with his misbehaving son.

-enclose in a small container
+enclose in or as if in a small container

 I only knew the memory lived in me, a perfectly